DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 **Bittensor Global Subnet Hackathon — Subnet Proposal (Checkpoint #1)**

-Blindproof is a Bittensor subnet where miners run LLM inference on data they mathematically cannot read — and are paid only when a public proof confirms the work ran exactly right.
+Blindproof is a Bittensor subnet where miners run LLM inference on masked data they mathematically cannot read — and are paid only when a public proof confirms the work ran exactly right.

 * Every value a miner computes is masked noise.
 * Every piece of the computation carries a zero-knowledge (ZK) proof.